alphagov/gds-pre-commit/README.md

 ~/.gds-pre-commit/install.py
 ```

-Once you've run the above commands the pre-commit framework will be installed with the detect-secrets plugin added to it's config globally for git.
+Once you've run the above commands the pre-commit framework will be installed with the detect-secrets plugin added to its config globally for git.

 ## Usage

-The first time you run `git commit` in a repository will throw a warning to tell you that you need to create a secrets baseline, as shown below:
+The first time you run `git commit` in a repository it will throw a warning to tell you that you need to create a secrets baseline, as shown below:

 ```shell
 Unable to open baseline file: REPO_ROOT/.secrets.baseline